Skip to Main Content

 Email allows you to send messages or photos to people all around the world, at any time of the day.
 Calendar apps allow you to plan your time, create events and invite people, and easily make changes to existing events without the need to separately notify people.
 You can also view others' calendars that have been shared with you.

 At York, both email and calendar are provided by Google.
-These work best on the web and via Google's own mobile apps.
-The link below gives a quick guide to the Google apps.
+These work best when accessed via a web browser and via Google's own mobile apps.
+The second link below gives a quick guide to the Google apps, including Gmail and Calendar.

 Operating systems